 Acquiring 3D geometric information from real environments is an essential task for many applications in computer graphics.
-Prominent examples such as cultural heritage, virtual and augmented environments and man machine interaction, e.g. for gaming, clearly benefit from simple and accurate devices for real-time range image acquisition.
-However, even for static scenes there is no low-priced off-the-shelf system available, which provides full-range, high resolution distance information in real-time.
-Laser scanning techniques, which merely sample a scene row by row with a single laser device, are rather time-consuming and therefore impracticable for dynamic scenes.
+Prominent examples such as cultural heritage, virtual and augmented environments and human machine interaction, e.g. for gaming, clearly benefit from simple and accurate devices for real-time range image acquisition.
+However, even for static scenes there is no low-price off-the-shelf system that provides full-range, high resolution distance information in real time.
+Laser triangulation techniques, which merely sample a scene row by row with a single laser device, are rather time-consuming and therefore impracticable for dynamic scenes.
 Stereo vision camera systems suffer from the inability to match correspondences in homogeneous object regions.